 To this end, there are some common misconceptions regarding travel to Israel.
-And no one knows these better than Denise Bossert, Public Relations Director, Midwest Region, for Israel Ministry of Tourism (IMOT).
+And no one knows these better than Denise Bossert, former Public Relations Director, Midwest Region, for Israel Ministry of Tourism (IMOT).

 Bossert’s first trip to Israel came in 2014, as a journalist and guest of IMOT.
 She spent 10 days in-country.
 Though Bossert had worked as a writer and syndicated columnist for a decade, that trip was the beginning of the faith travel writing stage of her career.

 Just six months later, she returned to Israel; she visited again last April.
 Last year was also when Bossert led her first faith-based tour group to Israel as an IMOT employee.

 In this role, she had the opportunity to travel to Israel once or twice a year.
 It’s an excellent benefit because, as Bossert explains, “Israel became my ultimate destination.”

 In this latest chapter of the Faith-Based Travel: Israel eBook, Bossert takes an in-depth look at the fears — and the facts — surrounding travel to Israel, including: